When would you commission a quilt?

+Commissioning a quilt from a designer-maker gives you the opportunity to have a piece made that is perfect for what you want.
 You might want a quilt, a wall-hanging or a quilted throw.
+You might want a memory quilt (of childhood, of someone who has died, celebrating particular events).
 How should you go about commissioning someone to make it for you?
 Here are some pointers.

 The first question to ask is ‘Who is the quilt for?’

 Quilts for babies, children and teens